Statistical Inference in Large Antenna Arrays under Unknown Noise Pattern: Source detection and parameter estimation

 Theorem~\ref{th:detection} allows in practice to evaluate the number of strong sources when $T$ is large.
-This however requires $\varepsilon$ to be taken such that $\varepsilon<(\brho_s/b)-1$, a value which is practically not known.
-An empirical approach consists in taking $\varepsilon$ sufficiently small (but not too small to avoid counting noise eigenvalues), see Section~\ref{simulation}.
-Theorem~\ref{th:detection} also assumes that the receiver knows an upper bound $L$ on $K$, which is less problematic in practice.
+This however requires $\varepsilon$ to be taken such that $\varepsilon<(\brho_s/b)-1$, a value which is practically not known. \revju{As the typical spacing between noise eigenvalues is of order $O(1/N)$ (see \emph{e.g.} \cite{pastur2011eigenvalue}), for all large $N$, one may take $\varepsilon$ such that $\varepsilon\to 0$ and $N\varepsilon \to \infty$ as $N\to\infty$.} Theorem~\ref{th:detection} also assumes that the receiver knows an upper bound $L$ on $K$, which \revju{is a common hypothesis}.

 In the sequel, for $i \in \{1, \ldots, K \}$, we let ${\cal K}(i) = 1$ if $1 \leq i \leq j_1$, ${\cal K}(i) = 2$ if $j_1+1 \leq i \leq j_1 + j_2$, $\ldots$, ${\cal K}(i) = t$ if $j_1+\cdots+j_{t-1}+1 \leq i \leq K$.
 The following theorem provides a means for estimating consistently $p_1,\ldots,p_s$: \begin{theorem} In the setting of Theorem \ref{th:detection}, let